Wednesday, April 30, 2008

 I have a couple friends who are in the process of moving.
 I do not envy them in the least.
 Moving is one of those things I never want to have to do again.
 Besides the fact that I'm quite comfortable here, I think a lot of my aversion to moving is the fact that it seems like such a big job, and I have a hard time knowing where to start.
 I'm like that with most things.
 I get overwhelmed with the whole thing, and I need someone (usually my husband) to break it down into smaller, more manageable pieces.

-Moving.net also lets you fill out a quick form and get up to six Moving Companies to give you a quote for your move.
+It's also a good idea to get a quote for your move from multiple moving companies.
 Having moved several times where we had to pack everything ourselves, rent a truck, get all our friends to help with the loading and unloading, and having moved once where we had a moving company come in and pack everything for us, load it and unload it, I have to say that hiring a moving company is a lot easier.
 Yes, it will cost more, but it's free to get the quotes, and you're under no obligation to use any of the moving companies.
 I think it's definitely worth checking to see if it's feasible.
-The site says you can save up to 50%.

 Last Day to Vote